galiminus/asm6502/README.md

 Write 6502 assembly with Ruby code.

 This gem was specifically built to write Atari2600 games and comes packages with some the Ruby equivalent of the `vcs.h` and `macro.h` files.
 It is also in a very early stage of development and should be considered as a proof of concept.
+I also tried to make it less than 100 lines of code.

 ## Usage